OmniMD vs SimplePractice Which Platform Really Builds a High-Growth Practice?

 OmniMD Is Built as a Solo And Multi-Specialty, Revenue-Centric Health IT Platform

-OmniMD was founded in 2001 with a different starting point: build a technology-enabled digital health platform that works just as seamlessly for solo providers as it does for growing, multi-specialty medical groups.
+OmniMD was founded in 2002 with a different starting point: build a technology-enabled digital health platform that works just as well for solo providers as it does for growing, multi-specialty medical groups.

 Over more than 20 years in healthcare IT, OmniMD has evolved into a portfolio of 18+ products serving 20+ specialties, including cardiology, urgent care, primary care, internal medicine, psychiatry, pediatrics, and more.